harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Insulin

 There is indirect evidence that post-prandial [after a meal] hyperinsulinemia induces protein anabolism, other than through the suppression of whole-body proteolysis [i.e. protein breakdown/ catabolism], also by facilitating the incorporation of dietary amino acids into new proteins.
-In fact, when post-prandial hyperinsulinemia and hyperaminoacidemia [high insulin &amp;amp; high amino acids] are reproduced in normal subjects by a combined intravenous infusion of insulin and amino acids, the estimates of whole-bodyprotein synthesis increase more than after amino acids alone (20).
+In fact, when post-prandial hyperinsulinemia and hyperaminoacidemia [high insulin & high amino acids] are reproduced in normal subjects by a combined intravenous infusion of insulin and amino acids, the estimates of whole-bodyprotein synthesis increase more than after amino acids alone (20).

 [Insulin + Amino Acids = greater increase in entire body proteinsynthesis] The stimulatory effect of hyperinsulinemia on whole-body protein synthesis cannot be demonstrated when insulin alone is infused (20-25).
 In this case, by reducing the rate of protein breakdown, hyperinsulinemia decreased the intracellular concentrations of most amino acids (26), limiting their utilization for proteinsynthesis (27).

 [In other words the store of amino acids (often called the intracellular amino acid pool) is replenished in two ways.
-One by eating/ingestion of protein &amp;amp; the other by the breakdown of protein in muscle (i.e.protein degradation).
-This latter, protein degradation reduces proteinto its constituent parts (amino acids) which will be transported outside the cell &amp;amp; either be further removed or remain in the amino acid pool (which resides between muscle cells) and is available for reuse in muscle for the next round of transport into muscle &amp;amp; new proteinsynthesis.
+One by eating/ingestion of protein & the other by the breakdown of protein in muscle (i.e.protein degradation).
+This latter, protein degradation reduces proteinto its constituent parts (amino acids) which will be transported outside the cell & either be further removed or remain in the amino acid pool (which resides between muscle cells) and is available for reuse in muscle for the next round of transport into muscle & new proteinsynthesis.
 Insulin reduces protein breakdown so the amino acid pools are not replenished.]
 Branched-chain amino acids are particularly sensitive to hyperinsulinemia (28) and it has been shown the insulin-induced suppression of plasma isoleucine concentration (29), i.e. of a single essential amino acid, is sufficient to decrease wholebody protein synthesis.

 [So in essence protein synthesis requires all the essential amino acids.
 If one is missing no protein synthesis will occur.]